 Project Purpose

 The Walla Walla Watershed Management Partnership (Partnership) and the Walla Walla Basin Watershed Council (Council) are administering the Walla Walla Basin Integrated Flow Enhancement Study (Flow Study).
-The Flow Study is a vital component in a comprehensive Walla Walla River restoration program seeking to restore ecological functions to support spring Chinook and Endangered Species Act (ESA) listed steelhead and bull trout.
+The Flow Study is a vital component in a comprehensive Walla Walla River restoration program seeking to restore ecological functions to support spring Chinook salmon and Endangered Species Act (ESA) listed steelhead and bull trout.

 The Flow Study seeks to enhance stream flows while maintaining the long-term viability of water supplies for irrigated agriculture, residential, and urban use.
 The Flow Study will evaluate Walla Walla River flow enhancement scenarios and then select a scenario that achieves stream flow targets for implementation.
 The Partnership and Council have convened a steering committee that is advised by several technical working groups to guide the Flow Study from development through implementation.
 The steering committee has developed a Scope of Work (attached) that identifies stream flow targets and tasks to accomplish the Flow Study objective.